Frequently Asked Questions

 How long will the batteries last?
 What will happen to them after that?

 The Aragon project will have a lifespan of at least 20 years.
-The original battery systems installed at the site are anticipated to operate for at least 15 years.
-As the original system naturally degrades, Aragon will be augmented with supplemental battery storage units in the future.
-At the end of the project’s operating life, Aragon is required to remove the battery system and restore the land to pre-existing conditions.
-Because the battery components contain valuable minerals, the system will be shipped away for recycling and salvage value.
+Aragon Energy Storage will be augmented within the existing project layout with supplemental battery storage units to maintain expected performance.
+At the end of the project’s operating life, the battery system will be removed, and the land will be restored to pre-existing conditions.
+Because the battery components contain valuable minerals and technology, the components will be used for recycling and salvage value.

 What considerations are being taken to ensure the safety of the Aragon project?